albrechtcolia/the-c-programming-language-solutions/readme.md

 - 13 - Prints the last n lines of its input
 - 14 - Sorting in reverse order
 - 15 - Fold upper and lower case together
+- 16 - Compares only letters, numbers and blanks

 <b>Chapter 06</b>
 - Under development.